KevinDepedri/Collect-and-display-a-dataset-in-augmented-reality-scenario/README.md

 * -ARCore XR Plugin
 * -ARCore Extensions (link: ....)

-* Connect to the ARCore Cloud Anchor API from  `Edit --> Project Settings -> XR Plug-in Management -> ARCore Extensions`: by selecting the option `API Key` from the drop-down menu `Android Authentication Strategy` and pasting the following key `AIzaSyAfzBVfUoXcPlFHWhEW8Xl5K8NBVBe5RBI`
+* Connect to the ARCore Cloud Anchor API from  `Edit --> Project Settings -> XR Plug-in Management -> ARCore Extensions` by selecting the option `API Key` from the drop-down menu `Android Authentication Strategy` and pasting the following key `AIzaSyAfzBVfUoXcPlFHWhEW8Xl5K8NBVBe5RBI`

 ## Build of the application